marwhindc/mini-note-manager/README.md

 # Mini Note Manager

-## A note manager app that lets you save, manager and switch on multiple notes in one screen
+## A note manager app that lets you save, manage and switch on multiple notes in one screen